 NAND flash memory has evolved drastically in the past ten years, allowing for lower costs per bit for an increase in maximum capacities.
 As a result of reducing the physical size of this technology whilst boosting the number of bits in each cell, NAND has dropped from 160nm (nanometres) to 24nm in the past eight years.
 This has allowed tablet manufacturers to make the most of this tech whilst offering customers sleek, thin, portable computing over chunky laptops.

 How does NAND flash memory differ from Laptops?

 As we’ve just discussed above, NAND’s smaller size and increased storage space has helped it to become a huge draw for manufacturers, as it allows them to produce devices capable of storing large quantities of music, video, and also capable of running more powerful games than mobile devices have previously.
 However, laptops still offer a lot of functionality tablets cannot.
 How do they differ?

 However, hybrid drives are now available which combine NAND flash memory alongside a spinning disk as a hard-drive form.
 This offers the best of both, offering the size of HDDs with the faster boot-up and application-load times.
-As this technology develops over coming years, more and more manufacturers will begin to explore the potential benefits, bringing various advantages for users in the domestic and business sectors.
+As this technology develops over coming years, more and more manufacturers will begin to explore the potential benefits, bringing various advantages for users in business sectors.